 - We have launched an EC2 instance and installed MySQL on that instance.
 An additional volume is also attached.

 - Install MySQL on the Linux and configure it so that all data files are stored in the additional volume.
 To achieve this step, you can also refer here.

-- We have to set up the existing account with CPM to configure the Instance for automated backup with CPM.
+- We have to set up the existing account with N2WS to configure the Instance for automated backup with N2WS.
 Create a policy and identify the backup target.
-Do you have a CPM Account?
+Do you have a N2WS Account?
 Start your 30 days Free Trial Here

 - As you can see in the image below, we have identified our instance for backup.
 The policy will automatically initiate the backup of the volumes attached to the instance.

 - With this instance, write a script that verifies the MySQL data.
 The command mysqlcheck is useful for this.We will then run the command as below:mysqlcheck –databases n2wsdb –user=root –password=XXXX –analyzeIn this case, the database we created is for MySQL.
 We have created a script named n2ws.sh and have provided the username and password in the script in order to allow the connection with the MySQL database.